 I just plug my phone into my power bank and I’m good to go.

-And while you can buy a heinous beast of a power bank, why not get an uber cute, unicorn one since well, a life without unicorns is no life at all.
+And while you can buy a heinous beast of a power bank, why not get an uber cute, unicorn one since well, a life without unicorns is no life at all (one of those must have unique travel accessories).

 Simple but so incredibly helpful.